Pioneering Legal Innovation

 in climate change

 As the proud host of the UN Climate Change Conference (COP26), Glasgow has positioned itself as a leading city in addressing the climate crisis.
-In alignment with this commitment, the University of Strathclyde has launched its first social enterprise spinout, C2LI – Climate Change Legal Initiative, with a mission to combat global warming through legal education.
+In alignment with this commitment, the University of Strathclyde has launched its first social enterprise spinout, C2LI – Climate Change Legal Initiative, with a mission to combat global warming through legal education and action.

-C2LI operates as a Community Interest Company, meaning all profits are reinvested into its mission, rather than distributed.
-This model ensures that the company’s efforts remain focused on its social and environmental objectives.
-C2LI aims to help businesses and public sector organisations stay informed about relevant laws, thus reducing insurance risks and supporting climate-positive actions.
+C²LI operates as a Community Interest Company, meaning all profits are reinvested into its mission rather than distributed.
+This ensures that its efforts remain focused on social and environmental impact, helping businesses and public sector organisations stay informed about climate laws and supporting climate-positive action.

 Strathclyde’s Chief Commercial Officer, Gillian Docherty OBE, highlighted C2LI’s potential impact, stating, “This initiative represents a crucial step in ensuring compliance with climate laws and addressing the climate emergency effectively.”